bitwuzla/bitwuzla/docs/c/types/bitwuzlatermmanager.rst

-Terms of a given :cpp:enum:`BitwuzlaKind` are created via :cpp:func:`bitwuzla_mk_term()` (and related `bitwuzla_mk_term*()` functions provided for convenience). a comprehensive documentation of supported term kinds can be found :doc:`here <enums/kind>`.
+Terms of a given :cpp:enum:`BitwuzlaKind` are created via :cpp:func:`bitwuzla_mk_term()` (and related `bitwuzla_mk_term*()` functions provided for convenience).
+A comprehensive documentation of supported term kinds can be found :doc:`here </c/enums/bitwuzlakind>`.
 For creating terms that represent general and special values of a given sort, Bitwuzla provides additional functions, see below.